sprockteam/ubi-tools/README.md

-              'get-installed-version' - Show currently installed package version 'get-available-version' - Show latest available version number 'get-available-download' - Show latest available download URL -d [arg]    Specify the domain name (FQDN) to use in the script -f [arg]    Specify an option for the firewall setup If not specified, the firewall (UFW) will be enabled
+              'get-installed-version' - Show currently installed package version 'get-available-version' - Show latest available version number 'get-available-download' - Show latest available download URL 'archive-alerts' - Archive controller alerts for all sites -d [arg]    Specify the domain name (FQDN) to use in the script -f [arg]    Specify an option for the firewall setup If not specified, the firewall (UFW) will be enabled